janrueth/SiriServer/README.md

 As this project is coded with python you need a python interpreter (this is usually already installed).
 I work with python 2.6.6 and 2.7.2 and both work.

+* (Optional) if you want to switch to MySQL please edit the db.py file with your connection info

 You also need some python packages to make it work: